-2011 \$'000 2010 \$'000

-Note 18: Expenditure Commitments • •

-Operating leasing expenditure commitments

-Future minimum lease payments under non cancellable operating leases as at 30 June

-are as follows:

-- not later than one year 16,361 14,112

-- later than one year but not later than five years 48,308 42,612

-- later than 5 years 7,582 11,288

-Aggregate expenditure contracted for at balance date 72,251 68,012
+Note 18: Operating Lease commitments 2012 \$'000 2011 \$'000 Operating leasing expenditure commitments Future minimum lease payments under non cancellable operating leases as at 3 ) June are as follows: not later than one year 17,859 16,361 later than one year but not later than five years 46,773 48,308 - later than 5 years 4,832 7,582 Aggregate expenditure contracted for at balance date 69.464 72.251

-Operating leases are in respect of Nick Scali leased premises.
+Operating leases are in respect of Nick Scali, Sofas2Go, and Chateau D'Ax leased premises.

 Leases are entered into for varying terms.

-Rent reviews are mostly CPI or fixed.
+Rent reviews are based on CPI increases or fixed increases.
 In some cases there are market reviews, particularly when exercising renewal options.
 A number of the leases contain options to renew in favour of the Company.